welshk91/FinanceApp/README.md

 --------------------------------------
 * Dialogs close on rotate.
 * Going into checkbook, rotating, then adding an account will cause populate not to change the update the appearance of the fragment.
-* Setting my application to target anything above android:targetSdkVersion="13" causes slidingMenu not to work.
-You can slide the menu over, but clicking the icon in the actionbar no longer revels the launcher (is this intended?)
 * Have a minor window leak in Options from delete dialog not being dismissed on rotation change (possibly tell options not to recreate after orientation change)

 Things To Do